Original Release Date: 1979

 It has been speculated that the verbal buffoonery with which Satie surrounded his austere music was his defense against feelings of inferiority.
 These feelings led him at the age of forty to return to school and take a degree in counterpoint; his studies had little effect on his output, other than to diminish and stultify it until they wore off.
 Fame came to him late in life, partly as a result of Debussy’s orchestrations of two of the GYMNOPEDIES.
 The high point of Satie’s career must be considered the avant-garde ballets for which he wrote scores in the years following World War One.
 His collaborators on these multi-media projects included poet and dramatist Jean Cocteau, choreographer serge Diaghilev and set designer Pablo Picasso.

 Satie’s piano music, serenely simple and yet full of surprising twists, is in some ways the apex of his artistic achievement.
-Teh piano pieces often come in sets of three, and especially in the later works they are lacking in bar lines.
+Teh piano pieces often come in sets of three, and especially in the later works, they are lacking in bar lines.
+This makes the piano moving cost much less than you may have previously though due to the 3 separated sections.
 Like his other works, they are characterized by simplicity of texture and frequent repetition of ideas.
 They are pure form – shorn of emotionalism, shorn of display.
 We are reminded that Saties’ first musical exposure was to Gregorian chant.
 Chant echoes through his lines.
 But his genius lies in the enrichment of chant with harmonies and symmetries that were entirely new.
 The early SARABANDES, for example, are almost entirely monodic, but in place of the single tones of chant the monody is built of entire chords, which often leap directly from one key to another without resolution.
 Elsewhere, simple melodies float over a harmonically static, even obstinately repeated left hand, turning corners in mid-airthat leave the Mozartean four-bar straighjacket far behind.
 In these matters Satie anticipated Stravinsky and Prokofiev by years or decades.

 The testof music, however, is not whom it anticipates or what it overthrows, but how it sounds.
 William Quist has succeeded on this album in giving every note and chord its full expressive value without ever lapsing into Romantic overstatement or falling back into monotony (Satie seemingly invites the latter, while pitilessly exposing any tendency toward the former).
 This is music-making at its finest.
 Those who are looking for virtuoso fireworks in the form of thunderstorms and lovers’ reveries willfind nothing on this album, but for those who prefer music as clean and airy and geometrically pure as a grecian temple, it will be a rara find.